 Depending on your interests and goals, Drake University offers a variety of programs to prepare you for a career in STEM.
-And with current construction of a $65 million STEM@DRAKE complex, you will be exploring and collaborating in state-of-the-art learning spaces.

 February 5 - Virtual Music Audition Day